 Below is a calculator with a benefit not seen on any other calculators I’ve seen online – one which includes dividend reinvestment.
 It uses data from Robert Shiller, available here.
-For a stock market calculator which lets you enter any two individual days, try our Wilshire 5000 Reinvestment Calculator,
+For a stock market calculator which lets you enter any two individual days (not months), try our Wilshire 5000 Reinvestment Calculator,

 The S&P 500 Dividends Reinvested Price Calculator (With Inflation Adjustment)

 One issue you run into a lot when you are discussing optimal savings strategies is the inability of people discussing their returns versus the S&P 500 to produce a fair comparison.
 They will say, for example, that the S&P 500 index was at the same level as it was at some time in the past – so therefore investing in the index was a waste of time.
 Here’s the key to this calculator:

 - S&P 500 Index Return - The total price return of the S&P 500 Index.
 So if it is at 1000 on the start and end date, this will be 0.

 - S&P 500 Index Annualized Return - The total price return of the S&P 500 index (as above), annualized.
 This number basically gives your ‘return per year’ if your time period was compressed or expanded to a 12 month timeframe.

 - S&P 500 Dividends Reinvested Index Return - The total price return of the S&P 500 if you had reinvested all of your dividends.

 - S&P 500 Dividends Reinvested Index Annualized Return - The total price return of the S&P 500 if you reinvested dividends.
 Again, it will annualize the return given above.